-In extreme cases, there might be the symptoms of loss of coordination, hallucinations, tightness in the chest, cough, and the skin starting to get blue.
-Although this does sound scary, it’s a rear case and you will be safe while traveling with the expert guides at Himalayan masters.
+In extreme cases, there might be symptoms of loss of coordination, hallucinations, tightness in the chest, cough, and the skin starting to get blue.
+Although this does sound scary, it’s a rear case and you will be safe while travelling with the expert guides at Himalayan Masters.

 Tips To Overcome From Altitude Sickness:

 - Do not cover more than 1000 meters in a single day

 - Stop for rest after every 300 to 500 meters you climb during the trek